bell Peterborough Morris ribbon

 Maid of the Mill, G

-Over the Hills and Far Away, D. YouTube PM devised a chorus to go with Bampton figures using this well-known tune.
+Over the Hills and Far Away, D. PM devised a chorus to go with Bampton figures using this well-known tune.

 The Rose Tree, D, Same dance as the Banbury Bill, different tune.